shreya-singh21/60-DAYS-DEVOPS-CHALENGE/DAY_14/README.md

 15. Check instance.

-16. There we will find the instance has been created.
+16. We will find the instance has been created.

-17. If we delete the Stack and we will see the EC2 Machine is automatically deleted.
+17. If we delete the Stack then we will see the EC2 Machine is automatically deleted.

 ## ELASTIC BEANSTALK

 AWS Elastic Beanstalk helps to quickly deploy and manage applications in the AWS Cloud without having to worry about the infrastructure that runs those applications.
+It is mainly use by the developers.

 Developers write the code, they upload the code into Elastic Beanstalk.
 Infrastructure will be created automatically for testing the application.It abstracts the underlying infrastructure complexities, allowing developers to focus on writing code rather than managing servers.

-Elastic Beanstalk provides developers and systems administrators an easy, fast way to deploy and manage the applications without having to worry about AWS infrastructure.
+Elastic Beanstalk provides developers and systems administrator an easy, fast way to deploy and manage the applications without having to worry about AWS infrastructure.

+**Let's create the Elastic Beanstalk**

 1. Go to Elastic Beanstalk